SpongeBob vs. The Big One: Beach Party Cook-Off

-SpongeBob vs. The Big One: Beach Party Cook-Off is a 2009 SpongeBob SquarePants video game developed by The Fizz Factor and published by Play THQ.
-In the European Union, the game is known as SpongeBob SquarePants: Frantic Fry-Cook.
-It was announced on January 12, 2009, by THQ Inc. that the game was being developed and was going to release later that year.
-It is based on the episode SpongeBob SquarePants vs. The Big One.
-The game was released on March 3, 2009, the same day as the episode's DVD release.
+SpongeBob vs. The Big One: Beach Party Cook-Off (Released in Europe as SpongeBob SquarePants: Frantic Fry-Cook) is an action video game developed by The Fizz Factor and published by THQ.

 Gameplay

 The game consists of cooking mini-games, similar to Cooking Mama, and restaurant management.
 The player oversees the staff of Planktons as they work to fill the orders of the day.
 Occasionally, the player will be asked to help a Plankton complete a task by playing a mini-game representing a cooking activity.
 In all, there are 25 different mini-games that are used to represent tasks like slicing, stirring, whisking, and garnishing.
 The game also has a multiplayer mode, in which the player who prepares the dish in the least amount of time is the winner.
 While the Planktons do most of the work during the regular shifts, challenges where the player must prepare an entire recipe on their own are unlocked after a few shifts.
 The player can also buy new recipes, manage the menu, and decorate the restaurant.